-Major Parameters Which Affect Electric Vehicle Range
+Major Parameters That Affect Electric Vehicle Range

 Electric vehicle range depends on the way energy is gained and the way energy is consumed.

-Major Parameters Which Affect Consumption
+Major Parameters That Affect Consumption

 Powertrain and its energy source are the main differentiator between an Electric Vehicle and an Internal Combustion Engine (ICE) vehicle.
 If consumption is considered, the parameters affecting it have not gone under a drastic change.
 They majorly stay similar for electric vehicle range and are mentioned below: -

 We will look into each of these parameters one by one.